how to buy a fixer-upper

 VA Renovation Loan

 This was recently updated by the Department of Veterans Affairs to include home investments and renovations.
 However, a VA-approved contractor is required on these loans and the lender has the ability to charge you a construction fee.
-Keep in mind, lenders find this riskier and therefore will want to charge a higher down payment on the property.

 HomeStyle